 Tammisaari village grew up around the church, which still remains the central building of Old Tammisaari (known by its Swedish name Gamla Stan, ‘Old Town’).
 The stone church was built in the 17th century in Barckens Udde which is the oldest part of the town.
 All the buildings in this conservation area date back to the 18th and 19th centuries, and strict regulations ensure that the area will retain its history.

 Beside the harbour, overlooking the sea, sits the Knipan restaurant.
 Its sunny terrace is the perfect place to enjoy a lovely summer’s day, savour good food and feast your eyes on the magnificent view.
 Pleasant cafés and a sandy beach are nearby, and from the harbour you can also embark on a cruise around the lovely Tammisaari archipelago.

+During Midsummer, people gather at the seaside by the Casino for a traditional midsummer dance, complete with maypole and bonfire.
+During summer, every Wednesday and Friday, a popular evening market is set up in the Eastern Harbour area.
 Another summertime event is the three-day Hanko Regatta, one of Finland’s grandest sailing events and well-known across the country.